, ,

 Screenshot_20200721-155342

-Mystery Science has 5 minute mini lessons and also provides resources and instructions for hands-on projects do tie in.
-The videos are very catchy, so the information is memorable and interesting. https://mysteryscience.com/
+6. Mystery Science has 5 minute mini lessons and also provides resources and instructions for hands-on projects to tie in.
+The videos are very catchy, so the information is memorable and interesting.

 Screenshot_20200721-163500

-The Smithsonian kids website http://www.si.edu/kids offers wonderful videos and printable activities to lear about historical events, times and people.
+7. The Smithsonian kids website offers wonderful videos and printable activities to learn about historical events, times and people.
 The site also has a plethora of Science and Art information and activities.
 It’s such a gem and amazing resource for homeschool lessons.

 Screenshot_20200721-164116

-A resource, I personally love Teacherspayteachers.com for extensive free and low cost resources when we need some expansion worksheets or activities.
+9. A resource, I personally love is Teachers Pay Teachers for extensive free and low cost resources when we need some expansion worksheets or activities.

 I hope my suggestions help you in your homeschool journey and provide your family some fun learning resources.